UHM-ShaneB/UHM-ShaneB.github.io/essays/Interest-Software-Engineering.md

 ## Realization

 I took my first ICS class at Leeward Community College and that happened to be ICS 111.
-In that class I learned to write code in Java and the first program I made, which is probably most if not everyones first program, was to output "Hello World!.
+In that class I learned to write code in Java and the first program I made, which is probably most peoples first program, was to output "Hello World!.
 With just a few lines of code, I was already hooked into the world of software engineering.
 Afterwards I started to learn Java on my own time and began thinking about learning other programming languages.
 At the time of writing this essay, I am currently learning JavaScript and most likely in the future I will be learning other languages like python or C++.

 ## Ambitions